narwhalacademy/zebra-crossing/README.md

 - Review the privacy settings on social networks you frequent: who can see your content, who can comment on it, and who can see your location.
   - Limit Facebook tracking by turning off Off-Facebook Activity (follow [these EFF's instructions](https://www.eff.org/deeplinks/2020/01/how-change-your-facebook-activity-settings)).
 - Review the privacy settings on messaging apps you normally use: read receipts, time stamps for "last seen," and whether your phone number/profile picture are public.
+- Review what data these big tech companies have on you and clear out anything you don't need: [Google - My Activity](https://myactivity.google.com), [Alexa Privacy Settings](https://www.amazon.com/b/?node=19149164011), [Microsoft account: Privacy](https://account.microsoft.com/privacy ).
+- Install [Firefox](https://www.mozilla.org/en-US/firefox/) and set it as the default web browser on your computer.
 - Install these protective web browsers add-ons on your computer (and make sure they're on even during private/incognito mode):
   - An ad blocker (e.g. [uBlock Origin](https://github.com/gorhill/uBlock/), [Ghostery](https://www.ghostery.com/)).
   - A tracker blocker ([Privacy Badger](https://www.eff.org/privacybadger)).